ABC Brickworks Food Centre is one of the first hawker centres to be built in Singapore during the 1970s, located at 6 Jalan Bukit Merah.

 If I need to look for food late at night here, this is my go-to-stall (other than Gu Zao Ren opposite).
-Yong Kee Famous Fish ball Noodle has been in operation for more than 20 years and opens until 2am daily.
+Yong Kee Famous Fish ball Noodle has been in operation for more than 20 years and opens late at night.

-The stall sells typical noodle dishes including Bak Chor Mee and Fishball Noodles ($3, $4).
-The noodles are relatively springy, but the handmade fishballs and meatballs are definitely the highlight.
+The stall sells typical noodle dishes including Bak Chor Mee and Fishball Noodles ($4, $5).
+The noodles are relatively springy, but the handmade fishballs, fish dumplings and meatballs are definitely the highlight.

-Before the two, I liked the juicy meatballs better which include a mix of ingredients.
+While I thought the fishballs are more ordinary, go for the handmade juicy meatballs which include a mix of ingredients.